osmbe/website/_posts/2017-11-17-en-motm-horeameleg_florinbadita.md

 Florin: For me, that is mostly via SOTM and mapping parties.

-## Do you use OpenStreetMap yourself ?
+## Do you use OpenStreetMap yourself?

 Florin: Via Maps.me when I travel abroad